adellej/pysettle/BUILD.rst

 .. ::

-**Test PyPI** : testing all works, but not really publishing to a place where all the world is searching for python packages.
+**Test PyPI** : for testing that all works, but not yet really publishing to a place where all the world is searching for python packages.

 .. code-block::